alexandramilliron/Take-a-Walk/README.md

 ![](/github-gifs/trailreview.gif)

 Both components route to the User Ratings component upon submission, which displays all ratings for the logged-in user.

 ![](/github-gifs/userratings.gif)

-The user can access more information by clicking on the rating (either the card or the name).
+The user can access more information about a particular restaurant or trail by clicking on the rating.
 This loads additional information retrieved via fetch requests to the Hiking Project and Yelp Fusion APIs.

 ![](/github-gifs/restinfo.gif)

 The user has access to all of the restaurants and trails stored in the database sorted by state.
-These pages display the aggregate ratings from all users if available; otherwise, they show that no reviews have been added.
+These pages display the aggregated ratings from all users if available; otherwise, they show that no reviews have been added.

+Finally, both of these pages also link to the detail pages for particular restaurants and trails, respectively.

 ![](/github-gifs/allrestaurants.gif)
 ![](/github-gifs/traildetail.gif)